thechayed/CCDK-Unity/README.md

 While I will be adding a lot to this toolkit for my own use with my game Byte Sized Heroes, this may not be the best backend for your game's development.
 I will be created some Documentation on using it after I feel like it's at a solid enough point for total game creation.

 Most of it's design is inspired by the Unreal Development Kit.
+It is intended to be a free alternative to paid tools like Game Creator.

 # Current Features
 - Runtime State Machine easily separates global data and code